Find us on Instagram, where we sprinkle medical humor and knowledge into your weekly routine.

 Armaan Rowther, Johns Hopkins

 "The most difficult aspect of training to become a physician is not relinquishing your humility along the way.
 Education is defined as much by what we learn to forget as by what we learn to remember.
-In med school, while memorizing dizzying amounts of information, I am afraid we too often unwittingly learn to forget our limits - the limits of not only our own knowledge and abilities, but also the limits of our own importance.
+In med school, while memorizing dizzying amounts of information, we too often unwittingly learn to forget our limits - not only our own knowledge and abilities, but also the limits of our own importance.
 This is evident every time we think ourselves too busy and our time too precious to speak with our patients rather than at them."

 Janicca Jänz, Medical University Berlin